-DISH has been providing satellite TV service since 1996 after the company put its first satellite, EchoStar 1, into orbit.
-As of February, 2015, DISH had about 16-million subscribers across the US.
+DISH has been providing satellite TV service since 1996 after the company put its first satellite, EchoStar 1, into orbit and now includes a large DISH channel guide.
+As of February, 2015, DISH had about 14-million subscribers across the US.
 The company also offers satellite Internet service via their dishNET product launched in October, 2012.
 The dishNET service starts at $39.99 per month, with data plans ranging from 5GB to 15GB per month.
 You can also get DISH TV bundled with phone service through partnering companies.

 Both companies also offer streaming products.
 XFINITY offers XFINITY Streampix® ($4.99 per month) providing unlimited access to the content you’re subscribed to or whatever they are offering for free.
-Blockbuster @Home® offers access to movies and TV shows a la carte on PCs, Macs, Android and iOS devices, the Roku 3, and supporting HDTVs and Blu-ray players.
-While it’s clear both companies offer more than just TV packages, for the sake of this article we’ll only compare each provider’s television service.
+DISH Movie Pack® offers access to movies and TV shows a la carte on PCs, Macs, Android and iOS devices, the Roku 3, and supporting HDTVs and Blu-ray players.
+While it’s clear both companies offer more than just TV packages, with DISH offering DISH Anywhere, for the sake of this article we’ll only compare each provider’s television service.

 Comcast XFINITY lets you choose between self-install and professional install.
 Those fees may vary between service provider, but a typical professional install fee paid by new customers is at least $50, and may vary according to how much equipment is installed.